ArielSaldana/guidelines/README.md

 Queries to databased should be defined here, and POJO's should be defined to share data between this layer and the service layer.

+# Project Folder Structure

+For the sake of clarity, we should split files accordingly into the four sections.
+Notice that config files are held at the project root level and utilities method sit outside of the API folder, which should be restricted to API related logic.

+├── api
+│   ├── controllers
+│   │   ├── login-controller.js
+│   │   └── signup-controller.js
+│   ├── data-access
+│   ├── middlewares
+│   │   └── user-authorization
+│   ├── routes
+│   │   ├── login-route.js
+│   │   └── signup-route.js
+│   └── services
+│       ├── login-service.js
+│       └── signup-service.js
+├── config.json
+└── utilities
+    └── logger.js

+7 directories, 9 files